kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/ipam/_index.en.md

 date = 2022-07-26T14:45:00+02:00
 +++

-Feature responsible for automating the allocation of IP address ranges per user-cluster, based on a predefined configuration ([IPAMPool](#input-resource-ipampool)) per datacenter that defines the pool subnet and the allocation size.
+Multi-Cluster IPAM is a feature responsible for automating the allocation of IP address ranges/subnets per user-cluster, based on a predefined configuration ([IPAMPool](#input-resource-ipampool)) per datacenter that defines the pool subnet and the allocation size.
 The user cluster allocated ranges are available in the [KKP Addon](#kkp-addon-template-integration) `TemplateData`, so it can be used by various Addons running in the user cluster.

 {{< table_of_contents >}}